Exit West: Plot

 Nadia and Saeed meet when they are working students in an unnamed city.
 Saeed is more conservative and still lives at home, as custom generally requires, but the more independent Nadia has chosen to live alone and has been disowned by her parents for doing so.
-Saeed and Nadia fall for each other slowly and then all at once.
-War speeds up their courtship, the way it seems to hasten everything.
+Saeed and Nadia meet and eventually fall in love.
 After Saeed's mother is killed by a stray bullet while searching for a lost earring in her car, Nadia moves in with Saeed and his father, despite not wanting to marry Saeed as propriety requires.

 As the militants successfully wrest control of the city from the government and violence becomes an every day part of life, Nadia and Saeed begin chasing rumours that there are doors in the city that serve as portals to other locations.
 Although most of the doors are guarded by militants, they manage to bribe their way through a door, leaving behind Saeed's father who does not wish to be a burden to them and asks Nadia to promise him never to leave Saeed until they are settled.

 The door they go through takes them to Mykonos, where they are among many refugees and settle in a tent city.
 They eventually obtain the compassion of a local Greek girl who has a rapport with Nadia and helps the two go through a recently discovered door which leads to a luxury home in London.
 Nadia and Saeed and other migrants settle in the home, claiming it from its owners.